Familiarize yourself with the elements of your roof and the language of roofing.

 to back up under the shingles and leak into the house.

-At points where two different planes come together, flashing isn't put
+At points where two planes come together, flashing is not put into place

-into place or woven valleys of shingles aren't used.
-Leaks will occur at
+or woven valleys of shingles are not used.
+Leaks will occur at the joints.

 Old flashings are reused although they are corroded, eroded, or punctured.